design-tokens/community-group/technical-reports/format/composite-types.md

 ## Typography

 Represents a typographic style.
-The type property must be set to the string “typography”.
-The value must be an object with the following properties:
+The `type` property MUST be set to the string `typography`.
+The value MUST be an object with the following properties:

 - `fontFamily`: The typography's font.
-The value of this property must be a valid [fontFamily value](#font-family) or a reference to a font family token.
+The value of this property MUST be a valid [font family value](#font-family) or a reference to a font family token.
 - `fontSize`: The size of the typography.
-The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
+The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `fontWeight`: The weight of the typography.
-The value of this property must be a valid [font weight](#font-weight) or a reference to a font weight token.
+The value of this property MUST be a valid [font weight](#font-weight) or a reference to a font weight token.
 - `letterSpacing`: The horizontal spacing between characters.
-The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
+The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `lineHeight`: The vertical spacing between lines of typography.
-The value of this property must be a valid JSON string or a reference to a string token.
+The value of this property MUST be a valid JSON string or a reference to a string token.

 <aside class="example" title="Typography composite token examples">